NuclearTalent/MachineLearningECT2021/README.md

 ## Teaching
 The course will be taught as an online intensive course of duration of two weeks, with a total time of 20 h of lectures and 10 h of exercises, questions and answers.
-Videos and digital learning material will be made available one week before the course begins.
+Videos and digital learning material is available from the above links.
 It is possible to work on a final assignment of 2 weeks of work.
 The total load will be approximately 80 hours, corresponding to 5 ECTS in Europe.
 The final assignment will be graded with marks A, B, C, D, E and failed for Master students and passed/not passed for PhD students.
 A course certificate will be issued for students requiring it from the University of Trento.

-The registration link is at https://www.ectstar.eu/node/4472

 The organization of a typical course day is as follows: